salpland/haze/README.md

 ## Why?

-Haze takes on the idea of keeping a single source of truth for your worlds, similar to tools like [Regolith](https://github.com/Bedrock-OSS/regolith).
-This mechanism of moving worlds back and forth between Minecraft and your project folder allows you to work on mutliple worlds with ease.
-In addition, it makes it intuitive to integrate  source control tools such as Git without weird workarounds.
+Haze allows you to keep your project's worlds out of the `com.mojang` folder and place them in your project's folder instead.
+This way you can easily work on multiple worlds and move them back and forth between `com.mojang` and your project's folder.

 ![Diagram](.github/diagram.png)